chardbres/first-heroku-app/README.md

 ### Share Your App **(REQUIRED)**

-1. Open a Pull Request on this repository [here](https://git.generalassemb.ly/ga-wdi-boston/rails-heroku-setup-guide/)
+1. Open a Pull Request on this repository [here](https://git.generalassemb.ly/ga-wdi-boston/rails-heroku-setup-guide/compare).
-1. Include the deployed URL of your Heroku app in the PR.
+1. Include the deployed URL of your Heroku app in the Pull Request.

 ## Heroku Command Reference

-A full list of Heroku commands can be access by running `heroku --help`; below are some of the more common ones.
+A full list of Heroku commands can be accessed by running `heroku --help`; below are some of the more common ones.

 |                Commands                |                                                 Behavior                                                 |